-While it’s “generally recognized as safe” (GRAS) to be used in the food supply by regulatory agencies, some research shows that it may negatively affect health, which is why many people choose to avoid it (
+While it’s “generally recognized as safe” (GRAS) to be used in the food supply by regulatory agencies, some research suggests that it may negatively affect health (

 This article explains what MSG is, what foods it’s typically added to, and what the research says about possible health implications.

 MSG is a popular flavor enhancer derived from L-glutamic acid, a naturally occurring amino acid that’s necessary for the creation of proteins (2).

 Aside from being used as a food additive, MSG occurs naturally in certain foods, including tomatoes and cheeses (3).

 It was first identified as a flavor enhancer by Japanese researchers in 1908 and has since become one of the most widely used additives in food production (3).